thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 Invalid Input Files
 -------------------

-In the ``data/`` directory, there may be an ``invalid_inputs/`` directory containing input files that must be rejected by at least one input validator.
+The optional directory ``data/invalid_inputs/`` contains inputs that must be rejected by at least one input validator.
-These are meant to only test the input validators, and are not used for judging.
+Their purpose is to test the input validators; they are not used for judging.
-The rejected input files can be organized into a tree-like structure similar to the test data.
+The invalid input files can be organized into a tree-like structure similar to the test data.
-There may be ``testdata.yaml`` files within this structure, but they may only contain the key ``input_validator_flags``.
+There may be ``testdata.yaml`` files within this structure.

 .. literalinclude:: ../../problems/increment/data/invalid_inputs/too_large.in
     :caption: data/invalid_inputs/too_large.in